Cinorid/PrivateBox/README.md

 ### Minilock

-Minilock uses a similar approach to `private-box` but does not hide the number of recipients.
+Minilock uses a similar approach to `PrivateBox` but does not hide the number of recipients.
 In the case of a group discussion where multiple rounds of messages are sent to everyone, this may enable an eavesdropper to deanonymize the participiants of a discussion if the sender of each message is known.